cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

 ## Notes

+5/28/2021

+First context menu implementation.
+Interesting process - I first assumed that doing a context menu per item would make the most sense - but just after first use it started to become obvious that the context menu not acting on all selected items was too unexpected for me...
+So moved to trying context menu at the list rather than the item level - this does mean that in the all items list only the common menu items are available but makes selection work as expected and allows the lists to specialize.
+It would be interesting to build a dynamic content menu based on common commands for selected types...

 5/25/2021

 Found a bug in the Daily Photos generation in the Changed HTML where the previous generation version was past - fixed.